DataDog/documentation/content/en/watchdog/insights.md

 Investigating an incident requires trial and error.
 Drawing from their experience, engineers familiar with a particular area know where to first look for potential problems.
 Using Watchdog Insights allows all engineers, including less experienced ones, to pay attention to the most important data and accelerate their incident investigations.

-When visiting most of Datadog product explorers or pages, Watchdog returns two types of insights:
+Throughout most of Datadog, Watchdog returns two types of insights:

-- **Anomalies**: All the pre-calculated [Watchdog alerts][11] matching the active search query that Watchdog found by scanning your organisation's data.
+- **Anomalies**: All the pre-calculated [Watchdog alerts][11] matching the active search query that Watchdog found by scanning your organization's data.
 Access the full list in the [Watchdog Alert explorer][12].
-- **Outliers**: Calculated on the product data matching the active query, it surfaces tags that either appear too frequently in some event types (e.g: errors) or drive some continuous metrics upwards (e.g: latency).
+- **Outliers**: Calculated on the product data matching the active query, outliers surface tags that appear too frequently in some event types (for example, errors) or drive some continuous metrics upwards (for example, latency).

 {{< img src="logs/explorer/watchdog_insights/insights-for-log-explorer.png" alt="The log explorer showing the Watchdog Insights banner with five log anomalies" style="width:100%;" >}}